ainabjerke/royal_project/README.md

   Price
 - Rest is used for the API calls
 - Reusable components
-- Home page displays an array of items, and each single item is retrieved by image, title, id and price of
+- Home page displays an array of product items, and each single product item is retrieved by image, title, id and price of
   each product.
-- A favorite path/page will display all the item current in the favorite array
+- A favorite path/page will display all the selected produtct 92item current in the favorite array
-- Detail page gets the parameter from the URL and used it in an API call to fetch the images, title, price,
+- Product detail page gets the parameter from the URL and used it in an API call to fetch the images, title, price,
   and description of each products
 - Contact page the following requirements:
-                - The form makes a request to WordPress API with JWT plugin installed.
-If the login is successful redirect the user to the admin route
+  The form makes a request to WordPress API with JWT plugin installed.
+If the login is successful redirect the user to the admin route.2
-                - If the login is unsuccessful display a message above the from
+  If the login is unsuccessful display a message above the from

 ## Built With